 Public Health Director Dr. Jose Montero said that while sexual transmission of hepatitis C is very uncommon, in this case, there were medical circumstances that increased the risk.

-Kwiatkowski, who pleaded not guilty to 14 drug charges in December, is accused of stealing painkiller syringes from Exeter Hospital's cardiac catheterization lab and replacing them with saline-filled syringes tainted with his own blood.
+Kwiatkowski, who has been in jail since his arrest, is accused of stealing painkiller syringes from Exeter Hospital's cardiac catheterization lab and replacing them with saline-filled syringes that were later used on patients.